lake-lab/lake-lab.github.io/projects.md

 Video games are ideal for comparing human and machine learning.
 Although the best algorithms outscore people on many games, they require hundreds of hours of experience to learn a new game while people need just a few minutes.
 The experience gap is only widening: OpenAI recently trained their Dota 2 bot for 45,000 years worth of game experience.
 Our hypothesis is that key cognitive ingredients are missing from contemporary AI systems &mdash; objects, agents, compositionality, and causality &mdash; and this absence is holding these systems back.

 <img class="fig" src="/images/projects/fig-games-crop.jpg" width="280">
-To evaluate this hypothesis, we are integrating cognitive ingredients into deep reinforcement learning (RL) algorithms and evaluating their performance.
-With simple object representations, models can achieve higher scores and better generalization to new test scenarios (see image of an agent surrounded by enemies).
-Ongoing work is studying the importance of agents, compositionality, and causality.
+To evaluate this hypothesis, we are incorporating cognitive ingredients into deep reinforcement learning (RL) algorithms and evaluating their performance.
+In the "Frostbite challenge," we have found that adding object masks leads to higher scores and better generalization to novel test scenarios: An agent surrounded by crabs now knows it's toast! (see image) Ongoing work is studying the importance of agents, compositionality, and causality.

-- <a href="https://cims.nyu.edu/~brenden/papers/2002.06703.pdf">Davidson, G. and Lake, B. M. (2020).
-Investigating simple object representations in model-free deep reinforcement learning.</a> Preprint available on <em>arXiv:2002.06703</em>.
+- <a href="https://cims.nyu.edu/~brenden/papers/DavidsonLake2020CogSci.pdf">Davidson, G. and Lake, B. M. (2020).
+Investigating simple object representations in model-free deep reinforcement learning.</a> In <em>Proceedings of the 42nd Annual Conference of the Cognitive Science Society.</em>
 - <a href="https://cims.nyu.edu/~brenden/papers/LakeEtAl2017BBS.pdf">Lake, B. M., Ullman, T. D., Tenenbaum, J. B., and Gershman, S. J. (2017).
 Building machines that learn and think like people.</a> <em>Behavioral and Brain Sciences</em>, 40, E253.

 ---